 During the tour, Richards and Williams were joined by NYC Small Business Services Commissioner Kevin Kim and other city officials who spoke with civic and business leaders about pressing issues in the area such as crime, homelessness, sanitation, transportation and infrastructure.

 The group observed many of these issues firsthand, including the need for capital improvements such as the improvement of street lighting to enhance public safety and the replacement of broken brick pavers on several of the neighborhood’s sidewalks.

-In the weeks and months ahead, the council will focus on creating a localized small business grant program and business incubator, tweaking the Jamaica Avenue busway, identifying safety improvements at the Jamaica Center and Sutphin Boulevard-Archer Avenue subway stations, establishing an open street on 165th Street, and beautifying the Jamaica bus terminal and more.
+In the weeks and months ahead, the council will focus on creating a localized small business grant program and business incubator; tweaking the Jamaica Avenue busway; identifying safety improvements at the Jamaica Center and Sutphin Boulevard-Archer Avenue subway stations; establishing an open street on 165th Street; beautifying the Jamaica bus terminal; and more.

 Officials from the offices of Governor Kathy Hochul and Mayor Eric Adams are also participating in the Improvement Council, as are representatives from the Port Authority of New York and New Jersey, the Metropolitan Transportation Authority, the NYPD, the New York City Department of Transportation, the New York City Department of Sanitation, the New York City Economic Development Corporation, the New York City Department of Small Business Services, Queens Community Board 12 and the Empire State Development Corporation.

 Non-governmental stakeholders represented on the task force include the Jamaica Center Business Improvement District (BID), the Sutphin Boulevard BID, the 165th Street Mall Association, the Queens Chamber of Commerce, the South East Queens Chamber of Commerce, the Greater Jamaica Development Corporation, York College and the Association for a Better New York.